AequilibraE/aequilibrae/README.md

 AequilibraE is the first comprehensive Python package for transportation modeling.
-It aims to provide all the resources not available from other open-source packages in the Python (NumPy, really) ecosystem.
+It aims to provide all the resources not available from other open-source packages in the Python ecosystem.

 ## Comprehensive documentation